 HRC Praises Jackson City Council for Passing Equality Resolution

-On Tuesday, HRC praised the Jackson, Mississippi city council for passing an equality resolution recognizing the worth and dignity of LGBT people .
+Washington-Tuesday, the Human Rights Campaign (HRC) praised the Jackson, Mississippi city council for passing an equality resolution recognizing the worth and dignity of lesbian, gay, bisexual, and transgender (LGBT) people .

 Jackson joins seven other Mississippi cities passing diversity resolutions recently—Starkville, Hattiesburg, Greenville, Magnolia, Bay St. Louis, Oxford, and Waveland.